Canadian 15-year-old seeks bail in Florida murder case

 At least one other suspected drug dealer was wounded in the incident and it remains unclear who fired the fatal shots.

-Wabafiyebazu's lawyers have disputed the admissibility of a statement police say he made admitting he and his brother went to the house to steal the drugs.
+Wabafiyebazu's lawyers have disputed the admissibility of a statement police say he made threatening to kill an officer and admitting he and his brother went to the house to steal the drugs.

+Wabafiyebazu was left in an interrogation room, handcuffed to a chair for about seven hours before detectives told him of the death of his older brother, the court heard.

+"He began to yell at me, to scream at me," said Miami police detective Rolando Garcia.
+"He said he was going to kill me, was going to blow my head off."

+Garcia said "Marc told me it was a job gone bad, that his brother was smart and took two guns to the scene."

-Prosecutors seeking to keep Wabafiyebazu behind bars said on Wednesday gunshot residue was found on his hand after the shooting, suggesting he may have shot at one of the suspected drug dealers who fled the scene.
+Prosecutors seeking to keep Wabafiyebazu behind bars said on Wednesday gunshot residue was found on his hand after the shooting.

-Wabafiyebazu's attorney, Michael Corey, said he fired the 40-caliber Smith & Wesson handgun to get the police's attention.
+Wabafiyebazu's attorney, Michael Corey, said he fired the handgun to get the police's attention.

 The Wabafiyebazu brothers had recently moved to Miami with their mother, Roxanne Dubé, Canada's consul general.
-She had previously served as a member of the Canadian Parliament and as the country's ambassador to Zimbabwe.
+A veteran diplomat, she worked with the Canadian Parliament and also served as ambassador to Zimbabwe.

-Lawyers for the Canadian minor hope to persuade a judge that Wabafiyebazu is not a threat to the community or a flight risk and that the prosecution's case lacks evidence to prove his guilt.
+Wabafiyebazu hopes to persuade the judge he is not a flight risk and that the prosecution's case lacks evidence to prove his guilt.

 (Writing by David Adams; Editing by Doina Chiacu and Sandra Maler)